harshit98/Optical-Smoke-Detector/README.md

 ### Optical-Smoke-Detector

-Optical smoke detector is a project implemented on the Arduino board works using the light scatter principle.
+Optical smoke detector is the project implemented on the Arduino board works using the light scatter principle.

 **An Optical Smoke Detector is a device that senses smoke, typically as an indicator of fire.**